next-book/dev-book/content/higher-laws.md

 As for fowling, during the last years that I carried a gun my excuse was that I was studying ornithology, and sought only new or rare birds.
 But I confess that I am now inclined to think that there is a finer way of studying ornithology than this.
 It requires so much closer attention to the habits of the birds, that, if for that reason only, I have been willing to omit the gun.
-Yet notwithstanding the objection on the score of humanity, I am compelled to doubt if equally valuable sports are ever substituted for these; and when some of my friends have asked me anxiously about their boys, whether they should let them hunt, I have answered, yes⁠—remembering that it was one of the best parts of my education⁠—<em>make</em> them hunters, though sportsmen only at first, if possible, mighty hunters at last, so that they shall not find game large enough for them in this or any vegetable wilderness⁠—hunters as well as fishers of men.
+Yet notwithstanding the objection on the score of humanity, I am compelled to doubt if equally valuable sports are ever substituted for these; and when some of my friends have asked me anxiously about their boys, whether they should let them hunt, I have answered, yes—remembering that it was one of the best parts of my education—<em>make</em> them hunters, though sportsmen only at first, if possible, mighty hunters at last, so that they shall not find game large enough for them in this or any vegetable wilderness—hunters as well as fishers of men.
 Thus far I am of the opinion of Chaucer’s nun, who</p>
 <blockquote epub:type="z3998:verse">
 	<p>